Hearst Television: Television production

-Hearst Television also produces the weekly public-affairs program Matter of Fact with Soledad O'Brien, which in fall 2018 entered its fourth season.
+Hearst Television also produces the weekly public-affairs program Matter of Fact with Soledad O'Brien.
 Outside of the Hearst stations and A&E, the show is distributed in national broadcast syndication by Sony Pictures Television.

 In 2019, former Today consumer affairs reporter Jeff Rossen joined Hearst as a multi-platform consumer affairs reporter, whose reports (which as of April 2020, include COVID-19 pandemic consumer issue Q&A segments) are syndicated throughout the chain, in addition to full-scale semi-annual consumer specials that are also carried by Hearst Television stations.

-Hearst once owned Hearst-Argyle Television Productions, a rebranding of the original Hearst Broadcasting Productions in 1997, which was merged with Kelly News & Entertainment chain, which Hearst bought it out, along with KCRA-TV in 1998.
-In 2001, the inventory was sold off to NBC Enterprises.
+Hearst once owned Hearst-Argyle Television Productions, a producer and distributor of syndicated programming.
+As part of Hearst-Argyle's acquisition of KCRA-TV in Sacramento, the company also acquired Kelly News & Entertainment, which was merged into Hearst-Argyle Television Productions.
+In January 2001, NBC Enterprises and Hearst-Argyle agreed to merge their production and distribution operations into a joint venture majority-owned by NBC; this followed a December 2000 deal between the NBC-owned stations, Gannett, and Hearst-Argyle to develop programming.
+NBC Enterprises continued to produce some programming from a Hearst-Argyle facility near Boston until June 2003.

+On January 6, 2017, Hearst acquired majority control of Charleston, South Carolina-based syndicator Litton Entertainment, which has control of four of the five E/I-compliant Saturday morning blocks on the five major broadcast networks (also encompassing a best-of package in syndication called Go Time), along with being a syndicator of traditional programming.
+The deal closed on February 1.
+Hearst acquired the remaining interest in Litton in 2021; in January 2022, it rebranded the entity—which, in addition to Litton's existing programming, had also taken over production of Matter of Fact with Soledad O'Brien— as Hearst Media Production Group.

+Current stations

-Television stations
+Television

 Stations are listed alphabetically by state and city of license.